0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-overview.md

 The Issuer Node is built with:

-- [go-iden3-core](https://github.com/iden3/go-iden3-core): Go implementation of iden3 core functionality
+- <a href="https://github.com/iden3/go-iden3-core" target="_blank">go Iden3 Core</a>: Go implementation of iden3 core functionality
-- [go-iden3-crypto](https://github.com/iden3/go-iden3-crypto): Go implementation of important cryptographic elements including baby jubjub key, Keccak256, and poseidon
+- <a href="https://github.com/iden3/go-iden3-crypto" target="_blank">go Iden3 Crypto</a>: Go implementation of important cryptographic elements including baby jubjub key, Keccak256, and poseidon
-- [go-merkletree-sql](https://github.com/iden3/go-merkletree-sql): Go implementation of Merkle tree based on the library of circuit templates
+- <a href="https://github.com/iden3/go-merkletree-sql" target="_blank">go Merkle Tree SQL</a>: Go implementation of Merkle tree based on the library of circuit templates